top of page

 There are dozens of examples, including household names such as Blockbuster, AOL, MySpace, and GM, who failed to the same root causes.
 The internet is full of examples of failures due to quality issues ranging from the Global financial crisis, the Challenger space shuttle explosion, the BP deepwater horizon explosion, and the oil spill.

 All of those examples share a common weakness in their ability to early concept test and leverage data and were cannibalized by competition.
 The inability to test the famous “Are we building or delivering the right thing?”.
-This is a key component of the validation stage (Step #1 in the picture) in the testing process that often takes a back seat or is completely absent.
+This is a key component of the validation stage (First step in the picture) in the testing process that often takes a back seat or is completely absent.

 Comprehensive Testing Methods During Development From Design To Production